A focus on strong performance

 It stores all your information in one place and that information can be uploaded into online tax returns at tax time or emailed to your tax agent.

 This way of collecting tax records is still effective, although perhaps more time-consuming than end-of-financial-year paperwork needs to be.

 Every receipt you collect can be piled into a box to be sorted out when the financial year ends.

 If you use a tax agent, you may save time and money by sorting the receipts into categories or creating a list or spreadsheet that tallies them up.

 You may still send this information electronically by later photographing all your receipts.

-A tax agent is a qualified professional who can help you prepare and lodge your tax return.
+A Registered Tax Agent can help you prepare and lodge your tax return.

 You could engage the services of a tax agent either face-to-face or you can do it online.